nightshining/Displaced_Mesh_Midi/README.md

 ![](https://github.com/nightshining/Displaced_Mesh_Midi/blob/master/assets/ui.png)

-* Now you can start using the dial knobs to change parameters on the 3d mesh to start alterning your MIDI cc + note outputs.
+* Now you can start using the dial knobs to change parameters on the 3d mesh to start altering your MIDI cc + note outputs.
 CC's correspond to the positional data of each vertex, Note data gets triggered by a threshold of when vertex data passes specific 3d spatial areas.